Are you someone that has been diagnosed recently with PCOS (Polycystic ovary syndrome)? Here’s my guide on how to manage PCOS.

 Remember the phrase by Hippocrates you’ve heard way too many times?
 ‘Let food be thy medicine and medicine be thy food.’
 Are you having issues with your gut?
 Do you feel bloated or have other gut related problems?
 An example could be suffering from Hashimoto’s disease or any other auto immune conditions.
 Take care of your gut first and consume anti-inflammatory food like lemon, berries, cinnamon and ginger.
 Drinking bone broth will also help.
 Eat fermented food such as sauerkraut and kombucha among others.
 Eliminate dairy, gluten, soy, processed sugar and legumes.
 Get rid of anything that you know gives you a bloating feeling or indigestion.

-2. Eat a saturated fat first diet
+2. Experiment with a saturated fat first diet

 I know this may sound crazy, but it’s true!
-Start your day with healthy fats to regulate your hormones.
+You could start your day with healthy fats to regulate your hormones.
 Your hormones are at the end of day, made of fat.
 So if you eat fats straight up in the morning, not only will eating fat first help you burn fat (this is provided your carb intake is low); but it will stabilise your insulin levels and hormone levels.

 Sources of good fat include: